Business Hardware Refresh Planning Guide for 2026

 Modular systems require reliable centralized storage and backup solutions.
 Network-attached storage (NAS) devices provide professional-grade capabilities at small business budgets.

-The Synology DS925+ 4-Bay NAS is the successor to the popular DS923+, offering improved throughput for modular backups.
+The Synology DS925+ 4-Bay NAS delivers 522 MB/s sequential read and 565 MB/s sequential write over its dual 2.5GbE ports — a significant throughput improvement over the DS923+ it replaces.
 This investment supports the modular system approach while providing enterprise-grade data protection.
 For a detailed comparison of NAS options, see our Synology NAS business guide and best NAS for small business roundup.

 NAS Benefits for Hardware Refresh Planning